Learning to Play Bridge - one advantage of bad bidding is that you can practice playing atrocious contracts

 Milton Work Point Count

-You need some simple and practical way to start evaluating a bridge hand.
+Bridge players need some simple and practical way to start evaluating a bridge hand.
 What to take into consideration - high cards, suit distribution, quality of suits, controlling cards, fit with partner, general 'shape', …?
-The most basic evaluation method (initially conceived for a 'balanced' hand) is to assign numerical values to the top four honour cards.
+The most basic and certainly the most popular evaluation method (initially conceived for a 'balanced' hand) is to assign numerical values to the top four honour cards.

 Point Count: Ace = 4 HCP King = 3 HCP Queen = 2 HCP Jack = 1 HCP